UnionDocs is grateful for support from:

 Feb 16, 2017 at 7:08 pm

-Produced by UnionDocs in partnership with Mathilde Walker-Billaud and Pejk Malinovski, the seminar will go into the various creative practices of site-specific audio interventions.
+Produced by UnionDocs in partnership with Mathilde Walker-Billaud and Pejk Malinovski, the seminar will go into the various creative practices of site-specific audio walks and interventions.
 It will offer technical tools and skill sets for navigating through this medium and finding your own path in this emergent art.